 What is the Medicare appeals process?

-The Medicare appeals process has 5 levels: (1) plan reconsideration (Level 1); (2) Independent Review Entity (IRE) review at Maximus Federal Services (Level 2); (3) Administrative Law Judge (ALJ) hearing (Level 3); (4) Medicare Appeals Council (Level 4); (5) federal district court (Level 5).
+The Medicare appeals process has 5 levels: (1) plan reconsideration (Level 1); (2) Independent Review Entity (IRE) review (Level 2), handled by the CMS Part C IRE contractor (C2C Innovative Solutions as of May 1, 2026); (3) Administrative Law Judge (ALJ) hearing (Level 3); (4) Medicare Appeals Council (Level 4); (5) federal district court (Level 5).
 Most prior authorization disputes are resolved at Level 1 or Level 2.

 How long do I have to appeal a denial?